HackJanitors/logout/README.md

 # Log-Off: Gaming Addiction Prevention Web App

-Log-Off is a NextJS web application designed to help prevent gaming addiction by allowing users to financially incentivize gamers to play fewer hours.
-The tech stack mainly revolves around NextJs and ShadCN UI for the frontend, Express.js for the backend and MongoDB as the noSQL database.
-Our app provides several useful features
+Log-Off is a smart web app designed to help prevent gaming addiction by turning reduced screen time into a rewarding challenge.
+It allows guardians to set financial incentives for gamers to play fewer hours, with automated wallet transactions when goals are met.
+The app also introduces streak-based rewards, where maintaining a controlled-gaming streak boosts financial incentives, making self-control more engaging.
+With a simple and user-friendly interface, Log-Off makes it easy to track progress, manage rewards, and encourage healthier gaming habits in a fun and motivating way!

 ## Features